This post may contain affiliate links.

 8. Sage (Salvia Officinalis)

-Culinary sage is a great herb to keep on hand when you want flavor that is unique, surprising, and tantalizing for your homemade dishes.
-This herb can be easily propagated from cuttings.
+Culinary sage is a great herb to keep on hand when you want a unique, surprising, and tantalizing flavor for your homemade dishes.
+It can be easily propagated from cuttings.

 • USDA Growing Zones: 5 to 8